 The term ‘quickie divorce’ is often used by the media in relation to celebrity divorces, but are they a reality?
-Jennifer Gray, a family law solicitor in our Wimbledon office, takes a look beyond the headlines
+Anne McAllister a family law solicitor in our Wimbledon office, takes a look beyond the headlines

 The reporting of so-called ‘quickie divorces’ results in people being lead to believe that their divorce can also be granted in seconds A few recent examples are below;:

 - In December 2017, Louise and Jamie Redknapp were reportedly granted their divorce in just 20 seconds.

 - In August 2017, Ryan Giggs reportedly received his divorce in 43 seconds, and

 - In October 2016, Cheryl Cole reportedly obtained “UK’s speediest divorce” in a matter of just 14 seconds!

 In England and Wales, the same process for divorce applies to everyone regardless of celebrity status or financial position – there is no special accelerated procedure.

 Even if both parties can work together on an amicable basis, the process is likely to take a four to six months from the lodging of the divorce petition to the pronouncement of the decree absolute which is the final order in the divorce.

 When the media report that celebrity marriages are ended in a matter of seconds, what they will actually be referring to is the judge reading aloud the pronouncements of the decree nisi, which is an interim order.
 This can take just a few seconds and widespread misunderstanding of the process has led to the media interpreting this as the final order which is where the term ‘quickie divorce’ is likely to have originated from.